Indrajit Lankesh

-Indrajit Lankesh is an Indian filmmaker, producer, and director of Kannada and Hindi films.
+Indrajit Lankesh is an Indian filmmaker, producer, director, screenwriter, and television Personality of Kannada and Hindi films.
 He is also the publisher of the weekly Kannada tabloid Lankesh Patrike.
 He is the son of iconic writer, journalist and film maker P. Lankesh.

+Early life

 Lankesh comes from a prominent family of journalists and media publishers.
-His father P.Lankesh founded the highly successful weekly tabloid Lankesh Patrike.
+His father P. Lankesh founded the highly successful weekly tabloid Lankesh Patrike.
 His sister Kavitha Lankesh is a filmmaker and his other sister Gauri Lankesh was a journalist/activist.

-Early life of Indrajit Lankesh

-Born in Shimoga, Indrajit was raised in Bangalore.
-He did his schooling at Kumarans and College in St. Joseph College Bangalore.

-Indrajit played cricket for Karnataka State Junior Level and South Zone Junior level, moving on to represent 1st division Karnataka League.
-They were champions then.
-Indrajit excelled at his sports and was awarded the Best Wicket-keeper Award by C Nagaraj -the then Secretary of Karnataka State Cricket Association.

-He as a sportsman and son of an iconic writer, journalist P. Lankesh, started a Kannada sports weekly –All-rounder.
-It grew to be the highest selling Sports Weekly in Karnataka with a readership of 500,000.

-Lankesh Patrike

-Lankesh Patrike is an Indian vernacular weekly published in Kannada language from Bengaluru, Karnataka.
-The weekly newspaper was started by his father, P.Lankesh, in 1980—along the lines of Harijan, a weekly journal published by Mahatma Gandhi.
-The weekly remains to this day, true to its founding principles, having never published a single advertisement nor having generated any advertisement revenue, surviving on subscription from its readers alone.
-After working with All-rounder, Indrajit joined Lankesh Patrike as a sub-editor sometime in 1992–93.
-He now serves as the publisher and managing editor of the weekly newspaper.
+Career

 Director

 Lankesh began his career as a director in 2001.
 His debut film, Thuntata, was an Aniruddh – Rekha Vedavyas- Chaya Singh starrer, which won him the V. Shantaram Award for Best Debutant Director, along with the Shankarnag Award for the same.
-Following the success of Thuntata, Lankesh came up with a real-life incident based film Lankesh Patrike.
-Darshan and singer-turned-actor Vasundhara Das featured in this film.